Gifted and Talented

 Allen ISD Gifted & Talented Services offers exceptional educational opportunities for K-12 students.
 Allen ISD Gifted and Talented Services provide academic enrichment to meet the unique social, emotional, and intellectual needs of gifted and talented students.
 Through the collaboration of students, educators, parents, and community members, we strive to ensure opportunities for students to maximize their potential and develop skills for life-long success.

-GATE Academy Informational Meeting
+GATE Academy Lottery Application

 The GATE Academy lottery application will be open March 26-April 12, 2024.
 This lottery is available only to students in kindergarten through 5th grade, currently identified for GT services in Allen ISD.
+Access the GATE Academy lottery application form here.

 Gifted & Talented Services Informational Webinars